Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: How common are sign flips?

 \textbf{Unexplained component.} Next, consider the unexplained component.
 In this case, a sign flip intuitively requires the intercept and slope effects to pull in opposite directions across groups.
 When both move in the same direction, so that the group with higher baseline outcomes also exhibits higher returns to covariates, the unexplained component preserves its sign regardless of the chosen reference group.
 We now formalize these ideas. \begin{assumption}[Aligned intercept--slope effects] $ \sign(\Delta\alpha) = \sign(\mu_H^T \Delta\beta) = \sign(\mu_K^T \Delta\beta) $ \end{assumption}

 \begin{proposition} Under \cref{ass:no_sign_flip}, the unexplained components \( U^{(H)}\) and \(U^{(K)}\) share the same sign. \end{proposition} See \cref{proof:no_sign_flip} for the proof.
 In some domains, intercept and slope advantages might often move in the same direction; \cref{prop:no_sign_flip} rules out sign flips in such cases.
-As an illustration, consider an analysis of the gender wage gap that decomposes differences in the average earnings between men and women into a component based on covariates (e.g., work experience) and outcomes given covariates (i.e., how experience is remunerated). \cref{ass:no_sign_flip} corresponds to the group with higher baseline wages ($\alpha_g$) also having higher returns to experience ($\beta_g$). \cref{prop:no_sign_flip} is one explanation for why sign flips are rare in our analysis of U.S. labor force data (\cref{appendix:us_labor_force}): \cref{ass:no_sign_flip} holds in 230 out of the 355 comparisons we search (64.8\%), ruling out unexplained component sign flips in those cases.
+To illustrate, consider an analysis of the gender wage gap that attributes the difference in average earnings between men and women to covariates (e.g., work experience) and to outcomes given covariates (e.g., how experience is remunerated). \cref{ass:no_sign_flip} corresponds to the group with higher baseline wages ($\alpha_g$) also having higher returns to experience ($\beta_g$). \cref{prop:no_sign_flip} is one explanation for why sign flips are rare in our analysis of U.S. labor force data (\cref{appendix:us_labor_force}): \cref{ass:no_sign_flip} holds in 182 out of 400 comparisons we search (45.5\%), ruling out unexplained component sign flips in those cases.

 However, \cref{ass:no_sign_flip} is not plausible in all domains.
 In the ICU setting from \cref{sec:real_example}, the assumption requires the higher mortality population to also be more sensitive to observed covariates.
-This relationship may fail to hold when important factors, such as environmental exposure, chronic conditions, or family history of disease, are not recorded in a researcher's dataset.
+This relationship may fail to hold when important factors --- such as environmental exposure, chronic conditions, or family history of disease --- are not recorded in a researcher's dataset.
 If such \textit{omitted covariates} are strong predictors of mortality, a population may have a high mortality rate that is less sensitive to \textit{observed covariates}.
 Consistent with this intuition, \cref{ass:no_sign_flip} never holds across the 139 comparisons in the ICU data exercise.
 In \cref{appendix:ovb}, we explore how the presence of omitted covariates can generate parameter differences $\Delta\beta$ and $\Delta\alpha$ that do preclude sign flips, without invoking \cref{ass:no_sign_flip}.